kubernetes-hy/kubernetes-hy.github.io/pages/part3/part3.md

 There's a case for and against vendor lock-in and you should evaluate whether to use a single cloud or possibly a multi-cloud strategy based on your needs.
 Nothing is preventing you from cherry-picking "the best" services from each provider.
 Often vendor lock-in doesn't show any negatives until after you're locked-in.

 In the next section lets look into other practices that are included in an ecosystem like this and develop the project into its final form.
-We'll say good bye to GKE and if you have any credits left may use the rest of the, as you see fit. (**Beta testers** please do not use them yet, you may have a sudden need for the credits)
+We'll say goodbye to GKE but if you have any leftover credits you may want to hold onto them until the end of the course.